 - 1. Discuss the proposed course with your department chair and/or director of undergraduate studies, as needed. - 2.
-Draft your syllabus and course calendar as one document and email to wIDprogram@gwu.edu; please cc: the WID director, currently Phillip Troutman, trout@gwu.edu), with Subject: "New WID: [Course number]."
-The syllabus should address all <a href="https://www.edu.gov.e - 3.
-Complete this WID Course Proposal form and email it (either separately or together with the syllabus/calendar) to wiDprogram@gwu.edu, cc:ing your department's Course Leaf administrator, with the same Subject line above.
+Draft your syllabus and course calendar as one document and email to WIDprogram@gwu.edu; please cc: the WID Director (wid\director@gwu.edu), with Subject: "New WID: [Course number]."
+The syllabus should address all WID criteria listed on our website; the 15-week calendar should integrate drafts, revisions, peer review, etc., with other course content.
+You can send this as soon as you are thinking about the WID, well before any of the other steps, if you like.
+The WID director will respond with feedback and pre-approval. - 3.
+Complete this WID Course Proposal form and email it (either separately or together with the syllabus/calendar) to wiDprogram@gwu.edu and wid\director@gwu.edu, cc:ing your department's CourseLeaf administrator, with the same Subject line above.
 This form lets you explain the course beyond the syllabus language and includes other information we need for our records. - 4.
-As soon as possible-simultaneous to steps 2 & 3, if possible-ask your department's Course Leaf administrator to initiate a new course in Course Leaf.
+As soon as possible-simultaneous to steps 2 & 3, if possible-ask your department's CourseLeaf administrator to initiate a new course in CourseLeaf.
 They will need the learning objectives, which should include reference to the writing goals, and a draft syllabus to attach (this can be updated before approval, so don't worry about its finality).
-For new WID cross-listed courses, the other department(s) must also initiate the Course Leaf process (WIDs should only be cross-listed with other WIDs). - 5.
-Once the course appears in the WID director's Course Leaf queue, they will confirm the final syllabus with you, attach it, and approve the course.
+For new WID cross-listed courses, the other department(s) must also initiate the CourseLeaf process (WIDs should only be cross-listed with other WIDs). - 5.
+Once the course appears in the WID director's CourseLeaf queue, they will confirm the final syllabus with you, attach it, and approve the course.
 It then goes to the Dean's office and for final steps.